 This is the risk that your investments will react to market or economic conditions which are not known beforehand and which can have a positive or negative impact.

 Some of the factors that pose market risks include interest rates, inflation, exchange rates, regulations; geographic, economic, and political factors.
 I will discuss each risk individually.

 2. Interest Rate Risk

 If a bondholder decides to sell their bond holding before maturity and interest rates have fallen, they risk selling their bond at a discount and below face value.

-For a security like a fixed-rate GIC, if interest rates rise, your return (interest paid to you) does not change, and you are technically “losing” money for the remainder of the GIC term.
+For securities like a fixed-rate GIC, if interest rates rise, your return (interest paid to you) does not change, and you are technically “losing” money for the remainder of the GIC term.
 This is because your capital could be earning more money if it was not already tied up (opportunity risk).

 3. Inflation Risk

 When the inflation rate goes up, income from fixed-income assets (such as bonds, T-bills, GICs, and other cash equivalents) loses value and may even become negative returns.
 Negative returns occur when the rate of inflation exceeds your investment return.

 Some investments are designed to account for changes in the inflation rate, and interest rates will rise in line with inflation.
 Commodities like gold do well during inflationary periods.